 I am an artist who happens to have autism.
 I love to create whether it's drawing, painting, clay, paper, found objects, sculpture, writing, acting or photography.
 I have recieved many honors and awards for my work.
-Several blue ribbons in a multiple of categories at the Minnesota State Fair, Gold, Silver and Honorable Mentions for the Minnesota Scholastic art and writing competition, National Scholastic Gold Medal for sculpture, and now a VSA Emerging Young Artists - A Jean Kennedy Smith Arts and Disability Program. http://education.kennedy-center.org//education/vsa/programs/emergingartist.cfm
+Several blue ribbons in a multiple of categories at the Minnesota State Fair, Gold, Silver and Honorable Mentions for the Minnesota Scholastic art and writing competition, National Scholastic Gold Medal for sculpture (2013) and photography (2017), VSA Emerging Young Artists - A Jean Kennedy Smith Arts and Disability Program (2016), and a 2018 Minnesota Jerome Foundation VSA Emerging Artist Grant Recipient.

-I have autism and I see the world very differently than most.
-I notice the smallest details that most people ignore – people have a tendency to ignore me because I have a disability.
+I have autism, and I see the world very differently than most.
+I notice the smallest details that most people ignore and people tend to ignore me because I have a disability.
 One way I see myself existing in this world is by capturing my reflection in everyday scenarios.
+My work is reminiscent of twentieth-century street photographers like Lee Friedlander and Vivian Maier.
+I insert myself subtly yet deliberately in my images through shadow and reflection.
 Because my autism can be a barrier for me to relate to the “normal” world, when I capture my reflection in a window, the glass acts as a barrier to whatever is behind the window.
-In my artwork, the thing behind the reflection is my representation of the normal world and I am caught in another plane that runs parallel to the world in which everyone else lives.
-By capturing my image in this “in between” state, I’m re-inventing myself in a way that the outside world cannot ignore me anymore.
+In my artwork, the things behind the reflection are my representation of the ordinary world; I live in the glass, being caught in another plane that runs parallel to the world in which everyone else lives.
+By capturing my image in this “in-between” state, I’m re-inventing myself in a way that the outside world cannot ignore me anymore.
 By looking at my work, I am present in their world.
 Being present is what motivates me to create.